Humble Pie: Fall 2025 / Spring 2026

 Ends on

-You must be a current or former affiliate with California College of the Arts, as students, faculty, or staff.
-The context of your connection (how and when) should be evident in your biography.
-You can submit work in multiple categories or genres.
-Please provide separate uploads for each piece since they will be evaluated individually by our editors.
+- You must be a current or former affiliate with California College of the Arts, as students, faculty or staff.
+State your affiliation in your biography.

-Submit unpublished work only.
+- We will accept only unpublished works.
 We will make an exception if you originally self-published on a platform like Instagram or on a personal website or blog.
 We will also make an exception if you can easily confirm/verify our right to reprint work that has been published elsewhere.

-Simultaneous submissions are OK, but please notify us immediately if you need to withdraw your submission because it is accepted elsewhere.
+- Please notify us immediately if you need to withdraw your submission.

 Submissions are free.